 motorist will complain "I'm forced to pass" against oncoming traffic.
 Nothing requires a motorist

 to pass a bicycle.
 In fact it is illegal to pass when it is not safe.
-A gray area is crossing a solid

-center line when it is clear and safe to pass.
+47 O.S., Section 11-1208 now allows the car to cross a solid center line when it is clear and safe to pass.